fireflylearning/pattern-library/blocks/core/ff_module/ff_module-dropdown-button/ff_module-dropdown-button-component/ff_module-dropdown-button-component.md

 ## React Button Component
 <div data-ff_module-dropdown-button-component=""></div>

-See [ff-module-dropdown-button](/blocks/core/ff_module/ff_module-dropdown-button/ff_module-dropdown-button.html) for details on dropdown styling and mofiers.
+See [ff-module-dropdown-button](/blocks/core/ff_module/ff_module-dropdown-button/ff_module-dropdown-button.html) for details on dropdown styling and modifiers.

 This component just renders an html dropdown button, it doesn't include the dropdown functionality which already exists in the core dropdown file 'ff_module-dropdown.js'.

+**Ensure the core dropdown file is included on a page, and activated on DOM ready or equivalent, to activate js functionality.**

 # Props
 - **text**: {String, required} The text rendered by the button